fastai/fastai_old/CONTRIBUTING.md

 ## Git: a mandatory notebook strip out

-Currently we only store `source` code cells under git.
+Currently we only store `source` code cells under git (and a few extra fields for documentation notebooks).
 If you would like to commit or submit a PR, you need to confirm to that standard.

 This is done automatically during `diff`/`commit` git operations, but you need to configure your local repository once to activate that instrumentation.